BlueWizardHat/bash-git-prompt-hook/README.md

 Which of course again becomes a two line prompt when not in a git directory.

+#### Other features

+- Always start the prompt on a new line - even if the output from the previous command did not end with a newline (will be indicated by a ⏎ at the end of the commands output)
+- Color codes username and host so it is easy to see if you are root, logged in via ssh or a local user
+- Color codes the line marker so it is easy to see if the previous command returned an error or not (even when using the single line prompt)

 #### Config

 The smart prompt can be configured slightly with some environment variables